 During the next reporting period WQA will continue to play an integral role in protecting the groundwater supplies of the Basin by actively participating in all operable unit remedies to ensure that the necessary facilities are constructed and treatment and remediation continues to occur in a manner that provides the greatest benefit to the residents of the Basin.
-Additionally, WQA will continue to provide support for its three legislative priorities, AB687 (R. Hernandez), AB1043 (Chau) and SB429 (E. Hernandez).

 BPOU - Additional modifications necessary to operate the BPOU remedy projects in the most cost effective way possible will continue.
-Once all modifications are complete the BPOU projects combine to provide up to

-25,900 gpm of potable supply.
-WQA will continue to participate in decisions that affect project treatment and remediation activities as a member of the project committee.
+Once all modifications are complete the BPOU projects combine to provide up to 25,900 gpm of potable supply.
+WQA will continue to participate in decisions that affect project treatment and remediation activities as a member of the project committee, including the re-negotiation of a 15-year project agreement later this year with the Cooperating Respondents.

 SEMOU - The Whitmore Street Groundwater Remediation Facility will have its treatment technology upgraded and continued operations of extraction wells and the centralized treatment facility, thereby protecting down-gradient water supply wells from further contamination.
 The six extraction wells and treatment facility began full-time treatment and remediation of the contaminant plume in January 2008.
-In addition, WQA will continue to work with USEPA and DTSC to find alternative source of funding for this project.
+In addition, WQA will continue to work with USEPA and DTSC to find an alternative source of funding for this project.

 EMOU - WQA will continue to participate in the remedial activities including but not limited to remedial design, project oversight and federal reimbursement activities associated with the EMOU.
-The eastside remedy workparty will continue construction of the extraction wells and associated pipelines.
+The eastside remedy workparty will conclude construction of the extraction wells, associated pipelines and treatment facility.
 In 2012, the westside workparty finished construction of the shallow zone remedy and will continue operation as required by the USEPA.
 In addition WQA will encourage that the end use of the treated water be put for beneficial use whenever possible.